 Comes with fun voice effects to keep a child's attention.
 Also comes with memory so they can show off their artistic performance.
-Finally, it has two microphones included — meaning your child can include a friend or family member for those songs that are just begging for a duet.
+Comes with 2 microphones, so your child can include a friend or family member for those songs that are just begging for a duet.
 Setting it up is incredibly easy.

 Doesn't feature songs that are great for singalongs.
 Requires C batteries that don't come with the unit.

 Play background music using Bluetooth, USB, MicroSD, and auxiliary jack.
 Battery is rechargeable for portability.
-Comes with power adapter.
-Comes with one wired microphone with a 9.5-foot long cord.
+Comes with power adapter and a wired microphone with a 9.5-foot long cord.
 Jack available for second microphone.
 Also can work as a radio or speaker.

 Doesn't play CDs.
-Only comes with one microphone.
+Only comes with 1 microphone.

-We like that this karaoke machine comes with two microphones, allowing your children to sing together.
+We like that this comes with 2 microphones, allowing your children to sing together.
 It also has an applause function and plenty of lights to make your child feel like a star.

-The karaoke machine presents a choking hazard to children under age three.
-It is also battery operated, which limits its run time.
+Presents a choking hazard to children under age 2.
+It is also battery-operated, which limits its run time.

-If your son or daughter can’t help but sing along with every song on the radio or television, a karaoke machine can make his or her dreams come true.
+If your child can’t help but sing along with every song on the radio or television, a karaoke machine can make their dreams come true.
 Kids’ karaoke machines are designed to be easy to use and give kids the feel of performing.